-Thanks to the interest in this post, Credo has created a service called Credo Porter to give you personalized consulting on what channels are best for your business and what type of marketer you should hire.
+Thanks to the interest in this post, Credo has created the Credo Porter service to give you personalized consulting on what channels are best for your business and what type of marketer you should hire.
 Check it out!

-In my day to day of speaking with businesses and consultants, I’m confronted with the fact that a lot of businesses have no idea whether they actually need a consultant or an agency to fulfill their needs.
+In my day to day of speaking with businesses and consultants, I’m confronted with the fact that a lot of businesses have no idea whether they actually need a marketing consultant or a marketing agency to fulfill their needs.

-Here’s the deal – I’m a consultant myself.
-Every month I speak with 5-6 potential clients and many more who are looking for help.
-I only personally pitch about 2-3 a month, depending on whether or not I have open time in my personal consulting schedule to take on a new client.
-And when I pitch, I rarely lose.
+Here’s the deal – I was a consultant myself for years.
+Every month I spoke with 5-6 potential clients and many more who are looking for help.
+I only pitched about 2-3 a month, depending on whether or not I had open time in my personal consulting schedule to take on a new client.
+And when I pitched, I rarely lost.
 Incredibly rarely.

 Once though, I lost a contract because the business really needed an agency instead of a solo consultant.
 So I began thinking about the reasons why a business should hire an agency over a solo consultant, or vice versa.